Thelymitra reflexa

-Thelymitra reflexa, commonly called the reflexed sun orchid, is a species of orchid that is endemic to Victoria.
+Thelymitra reflexa, commonly called reflexed sun orchid, is a species of orchid that is endemic to Victoria.
 It has a single erect, fleshy, channelled leaf and up to six bluish purple flowers.
 The sepals and petals are strongly turned back towards the ovary but only on hot days when the flowers open.

 Description

 Thelymitra reflexa is a tuberous, perennial herb with a single erect, fleshy, channelled, linear to lance-shaped leaf 100-250 mm long and 3-10 mm wide with a purplish base.
 Up to six bluish purple flowers 15-20 mm wide are arranged on a flowering stem 170-450 mm tall.
 The sepals and petals are 5-10 mm long and 2.5-5 mm wide and turned strongly back towards the ovary.
 The column is pink or purplish, 4-5.5 mm long and 1-2 mm wide.
 The lobe on the top of the anther is dark blackish green, gently curved and deeply notched.
 The side lobes curve upwards and have mop-like tufts of white, sometimes pink hairs.
 Flowering occurs in October and November but the flowers are self-pollinating and only open widely on hot days.